 Understanding Dental Implants

 Dental implants mimic natural teeth extremely effectively.
 The base of an implant is a titanium screw (post) that is placed in your jawbone.
 Once placed the post is allowed to heal for a number of months during which the bones in your jaw integrates with it.
 Because titanium is biocompatible, your bone can easily integrate with it and they will form strong bonds.
 Once the bone in your mouth fuses to the post the bond they create can be stronger than that of a natural tooth root.
+They can be used on a single tooth or on multiple teeth.

 Once the post has healed we can place a crown onto the implant.
 To do this we have to add an abutment that acts as a surface for the crown to attach to.
 We fashion the crown by taking an impression of your natural tooth before the procedure begins.
 This allows the crown to perfectly mimic your original tooth, meaning it will fit into your bite and ought to feel natural.